thoughtbot/ruby-science/book/principles/law_of_demeter.md

 ```

 If you find yourself writing lots of delegators, consider changing the consumer
 class to take a different object.
-For example, if you need to delegate lots of
+For example, if you need to delegate numerous
 `User` methods to `Account`, it's possible that the code referencing `User`
 should actually reference an instance of `Account` instead.